 PREPARE TO BE OUTDOORS: Storm King is a 500-acre outdoor sculpture museum.
-We're open rain or shine.
-Please be sure your group comes prepared to spend the day outdoors, wears comfortable walking shoes, and brings sunscreen, bug spray, and weather-appropriate attire.
+Keep in mind that your group will be outside for your entire visit to Storm King, rain or shine.
+We recommend dressing in layers and wearing comfortable shoes for lots of walking.
+It's a good idea to bring a refillable water bottle, sunscreen, bug spray, and weather-appropriate attire.

 HELP US PROTECT THE SCULPTURES: Touching, walking on, or climbing on most of the works of art at Storm King is prohibited.
 The sunscreen, hand lotion, bug spray, and even natural oils on your hands damage the surface of the sculptures.
 You might not think one touch matters but remember, about 200,000 people visit Storm King every year.
 Thousands of touches add up to lots of damage.
+Always refrain from climbing artworks for your own safety and the safety of others.

-INTERACTIVE ARTWORKS: Artworks which visitors may touch and with which you may physically interact are designated on the map and on the grounds with a hand icon.
+INTERACTIVE ARTWORKS: Artworks which visitors may touch are designated on the map and on the grounds with a hand icon, pictured at left.